Cilvyahg/FED_wtrack/DOM/dom.md

 document.getElementsByTagName()
 document.getElementsByClassName()

+in the DOM each element becomes an object or node, we can use built in methods to interact with these nodes.

 **Nodes versus Element nodes**
 Nodes are all the different components the webpage contains of also textnodes and comments.
 Elements are one type of nodes.
 Elements are only HTMNL elements.